Reviews You Can Rely On

 Dyson V15 Detect photo comparison Bissell Cleanview XR photo comparison

-Dyson's Fluffy Optic Head for Hardsurfaces
+Dyson's Fluffy Optic Head for Hard Surfaces

 While the Dyson's laser head sounds gimmicky and certainly isn't required to get a good clean, it did make achieving that clean much easier, perhaps even fun, and helps guarantee that you have banished every dust mote from the flooring.

 Here you can see for yourself how effective the laser illumination is.
+Credit: Natalie Kafader

-Nearly as effective at cleaning hard surfaces, and more affordable than the Dyon offerings the Shark PowerDetect, Vertex, and Samsung Bespoke.
+Nearly as effective at cleaning hard surfaces, and more affordable than the Dyson offerings the Shark PowerDetect, Vertex, and Samsung Bespoke.
 They make quick work moving forward through our vacuuming tests, as they all tend to plow material to some degree when pulling back, so you'll want to push away from yourself when cleaning.

 Before Testing After Testing